lfalck/AzureFunctionsPGPEncrypt/README.md

 [![license](https://img.shields.io/github/license/lfalck/AzureFunctionsPGPEncrypt.svg)]()
 # AzureFunctionsPGPEncrypt

-Azure function which performs PGP encryption and decryption using [PgpCore](https://github.com/mattosaurus/PgpCore).
+.NET 8 Azure Function which performs PGP encryption and decryption using [PgpCore](https://github.com/mattosaurus/PgpCore).
 The private and public keys can be stored in environment variables or in Azure Key Vault by using [Key Vault references](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references).

 ## Encrypt
 * Use the function PGPEncrypt.